 Murano is a cluster of five small, closely spaced islands in the Venetian lagoon, less than 2 miles (about 3km) north of the city of Venice.
 Murano’s islands, like those of Venice, are linked by bridges and separated by canals; in fact, nearly everything about the town seems to be an extension of its much larger neighbor nearby.
 That in itself makes Murano an interesting and picturesque place, but it’s best known for its legendary glass craftsmen.

-Glassmaking in Venice dates back to at least the 10th century A.D., and possibly as early as the 5th century.
+Glassmaking in Venice dates back to at least the 10th century CE, and possibly as early as the 5th century.
 But by the late 1200s, the production of glass objects was the city’s major industry.
-Not only did Venetians produce lots of glass, they made glass of the very finest quality.
+Not only did Venetians produce lots of glass, they also made glass of the very finest quality.
 And the city’s leaders went to great lengths to protect the profitability of this industry and ensure the city’s dominance in the glass trade.
 A 1271 law prohibited the importation of foreign glass or the employment of foreign glassworkers.
 In 1291, yet another law required that all furnaces used for glassmaking be moved out of Venice proper and onto the islands of Murano.
 The usual reason given for this move was to minimize the danger of fire, as the city’s buildings were mostly wood.
 But a more likely explanation was a desire to keep the city’s glass craftsmen sequestered in a single, more easily monitored location where trade secrets could be prevented from finding their way into the wrong hands.

 This theory is borne out by the 1295 edict that Venetian glassmakers may not leave the city; those who attempted to leave were threatened with grievous bodily harm.
 On the other hand, people who worked in the glass trade were at least rewarded handsomely for their efforts.
 The Venetian government accorded the artisans special social and legal privileges that gave them status rivaling that of the moneyed aristocracy.
 This carrot-and-stick motivation worked, and glassmakers passed on their secrets to their offspring for generation after generation—giving Venice a near-monopoly in quality glass products throughout Europe that lasted for centuries.